We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 How Does CBN Differ from CBD?

-But while they do share some similar health effects, CBN is a distinct cannabinoid, and researchers are hard at work figuring out its exact benefits and uses.
+Both CBN and CBD are non-intoxicating cannabinoids, which means they won’t get you high.
+But while they do share some similar uses, like supporting sleep, CBN is a distinct cannabinoid.
+Researchers are hard at work to figure out its exact benefits and applications.

-CBN and Sleep: a Common Misconception
+CBN and Sleep: More Research Needed

 But as noted by esteemed cannabis researcher Dr. Ethan Russo, CBN doesn’t have sedating properties of its own.
 Instead, it may be the higher levels of sedating oxygenated terpenes that make aged cannabis such a potent sleep inducer.